sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * On 5 January 2024, Israeli forces shot and killed a 17-year-old Palestinian child in the village of Beit Rima (Ramallah) during a search-and-arrest operation.
 The boy was shot with live ammunition in the chest while attempting to assist another injured person who was also shot by Israeli forces.
 Another four Palestinians were injured with live ammunition during the same incident. ((82 for #1))

 ### Settler Violence ((28 for #5))

+### Settler Violence

+* In 2023, 1,229 incidents involving settlers in the West Bank, including East Jerusalem (with or without Israeli forces), resulted in Palestinian casualties, property damage or both.
+Some 913 of these incidents resulted in damage, 163 resulted in casualties and 153 resulted in both.
+This is the highest number of settler attacks against Palestinians in any given year since OCHA started recording incidents involving settlers in 2006\. ((100 for #2))

+* The weekly average of such incidents since 7 October is 30, compared with 21 incidents per week between 1 January and 6 October 2023\.
+The number of incidents since 7 October has declined from 127 incidents in the first week (7-13 October) to 18 incidents between 23 and 28 December.
+One-third of those incidents after 7 October included firearms, including shootings and threats of shootings.
+In nearly half of all recorded incidents after 7 October Israeli forces were either accompanying or reported to be supporting the attackers. ((98 for #3))

+### Displacement (West Bank) ((31 for #4))

 ### Displacement (West Bank)